-Marseilles is the second largest city in France and one of the biggest port-cities in the Mediterranean.
+Marseilles is the second-largest city in France and one of the major cities in the Mediterranean.

 Another association is less pleasant.
-Marseilles is known as the most criminal city in France.
-There are districts where you can be robbed during the day, not just at night.
+Marseilles is known as the most criminal city, not just in the south of France, but in the whole country.
+There are districts where you can be robbed day or night.

 Marseilles Travel Tips

-2. July and August are considered to be the hottest months of a year; still, pleasant cool days may occur that can still be perfect for walking through the city.
-There's a big increase in tourists during the summer months, so it’s best to book a hotel or hostel in advance.
+2. July and August are considered the hottest months of the year; still, pleasant cool days may occur that can still be perfect for walking through this port city.

-7. In some museums, and famous sightseeing places, photo and video may be forbidden or may only be allowed if you pay a fee.
-Before an excursion starts, it's best to know all the rules to avoid any surprises.
+7. In some museums and famous sightseeing places, photos and videos may be forbidden or only allowed if you pay a fee.
+Before an excursion starts, it's best to know all the rules to avoid surprises.

-8. If you want to save some money, it's worth taking into account that some museums have no entrance fee, but only for certain days of a month.
-By planning ahead, you can save a lot as you don't need to take a guide.
+8. If you want to save some money, it's worth considering that some museums have no entrance fee, but only for certain days of the month.
+You can save a lot by planning as you don't need to take a guide.